 Locations for non-University groups

-Non-University groups who have not sought or obtained sponsorship by a University group may conduct activities/assemblies in the two outdoor spaces shown below without prior approval:
+Non-University groups who have not sought or obtained sponsorship by a University group may conduct activities/assemblies without prior approval at:

 1. Reed Plaza, immediately outside Brown Hall and Highsmith Union

 2. The lawn areas on either side of the steps in front of Ramsey Library, bounded by the concrete sidewalks, immediately in front of the University Quadrangle.

 The use of these spaces is open to non-University groups provided the assembly/activity aligns with the applicable requirements in sections III and IV and is not currently reserved, in use by another group, and there is not another adjacent area reserved which would require the space to remain open for programmatic or preparation reasons.